 While you are walking around the area with your group and guide, you can always hear people firing these guns in the background.

-To be completely honest: It added some authentic flavor to the whole sightseeing.
+Actually: It added some authentic flavor to the whole sightseeing.
 The whole visit was terrifying, eye-opening and super curious!

 Last but not least, before leaving, you have the chance to try the food the soldiers ate sometimes for years.
 You can also purchase at the end of the tour some alcohol with scorpions in it.